Kingslayyerr/tiktok-api-docs/README.md

 # Tiktok-API (unofficial)

-A reverse engineered API for the Tiktok application.
-Contains information about users.
-It shows a users followers, people they are following, and post information.
+This API shows a Tiktok users followers, people they are following, and post information.

+Use Case: A Tiktok user who wants to keep track of his/her statistics to measure their account performance over time.

 # Endpoint